katiayn/katia-dev-exto/content/pages/blog/workplace.md

 *   reduced professional efficacy.

-Burn-out refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.
+Burn-out refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life."